What is Hydrologic Warning?

 The phrase "hydrologic warning" is not commonplace, but it has a broad, diverse meaning to those familiar with it.

-Hydrologic Warning is the ability to warn of imminent danger to life, property, and the environment from hydrologic disasters through the use of automated remote data collection networks, modeling and analyses, and integrated forecast and warning systems.
+Hydrologic Warning is the ability to warn of imminent danger to life, property, and the environment from hydrologic disasters through the use of automated remote data collection networks, modeling and analyses, and integrated hazard communication

-It is the role of NHWC to assist managers and operators of hydrologic warning systems in the design, implementation, operation, and use of these systems towards the goal of protecting life, property, and the environment.
-A focus of partnerships and integrating networks for maximum benefit is important.
+NHWC assists managers and operators of hydrologic warning systems with tools for the design, implementation, operation, and use of these systems towards the goal of protecting life, property, and the environment.
+Forming partnerships and integrating networks for maximum benefit is an important role for NHWC.